lfortran/lfortran/doc/src/installation.md

 # Installation

 All the instructions below work on Linux, macOS and Windows.
+The building process consists of two
+steps: first we build the compiler, second we build the runtime (written in Fortran).
+If you want to build a cross compiler you only need to enable support for the target architecture (e.g. `-DWITH_TARGET_AARCH64`) on the first step and pass a CMake toolchain file on the second step (we will provide them).
+See the cross compilation section for more instructions.

 ## Binaries